Project Approved for Redevelopment of California Pacific Medical Center in San Francisco

-Following a project proposal originally brought in 2020, new approvals have come through for the demolition and redevelopment of a 4.9-acre site at 3700 California Street in San Francisco.
-While original city approvals were met in 2020, the project has not yet begun its demolitions, awaiting further environmental approvals and plan revision approvals.
-The project would bring an injection of housing to the area between Pac Heights and the Inner Richmond neighborhoods, and developers are looking to begin construction as soon as possible.
+Following a project proposal originally brought in 2020, revised project approvals have come through for the partial demolition and redevelopment of a 4.9-acre site at 3700 California Street in San Francisco.
+The new approvals are under a different architect and developer, who have decided to keep with the same geographic scope of the previous plan, but are seizing upon a more ambitious project model.
+The proposal brought by Prado Group would bring an injection of 530 new housing units to the area between Pac Heights and the Inner Richmond neighborhoods.
+BDE Architecture is responsible for the new designs.

-TMG Partners has proposed the demolition of five of the six existing hospital facilities and the adaptive reuse of the Marshal Hale Hospital building, creating a combination of single and multi-family residential properties.
-The project will also retain the existing nine-unit residential building at 401 Cherry Street, bringing the total development area to 493 dwelling units.
+Within the three-block area formerly occupied by the California Pacific Medical Center, developers have proposed the demolition of five of the six existing hospital facilities and the adaptive reuse of the Marshal Hale Hospital building, creating a combination of assisted living, multi-family, and single-family residential properties.
+Broken down, this includes 298 residential units, 158 independent senior living units, and 74 memory care units.
+The project will make no changes to the nine-unit residential building at 401 Cherry Street, located within the same blocks.

 The new multifamily buildings are to be constructed above below-grade parking, allowing for ease of vehicle access, while the 15 single-family properties are to be divided into private lots with private parking garages.
 Between the two types of housing, the units would range from studio to four bedrooms.
 The units will also be supported by shared onsite amenity spaces, including landscaped common areas, a fitness facility, roof decks, and other shared facilities.